Gaussian-Plus-SDF SLAM: High-fidelity 3D Reconstruction at 150+ fps: Introduction

 \section{Introduction}

 Recent advances in Gaussian-based RGB-D SLAM have demonstrated impressive capabilities in jointly reconstructing high-quality geometry and photorealistic appearance\peng{~\cite{splatam, GauS-SLAM, peng2024rtgslam}}.
 However, achieving real-time performance remains a significant challenge.
 The core limitation stems from the computationally expensive online optimization of 3D Gaussians required by these methods.
-To accurately fit observations based on image loss, a large number of Gaussians must be optimized, a process typically demanding extensive iterations for convergence.
-For instance, RTG-SLAM~\cite{peng2024rtgslam}, the state-of-the-art Gaussian-based RGB-D SLAM system, achieves real-time reconstruction at 17 \textit{fps} (58.8\textit{ms} per frame), with Gaussian optimization alone consuming an average of 38\textit{ms} per frame.
-While reducing the number of optimization iterations could improve speed, it inevitably compromises reconstruction quality.
-GS-ICP SLAM~\cite{GS-ICP_SLAM}, for example, reports real-time speeds (e.g., 100 \textit{fps}) by decoupling camera tracking and scene mapping into separate threads, where mapping operates slower than tracking.
-Consequently, reconstruction terminates prematurely upon tracking completion, before optimization converges, leading to significantly degraded reconstruction quality (see Table~\ref{tab:time_and_memory_and_render} and Fig.~\ref{fig:Indoor_compare}).
+To accurately fit observations based on image loss, a large number of Gaussians must be optimized, a process typically demanding many iterations for convergence.
+For instance, RTG-SLAM~\cite{peng2024rtgslam}, the state-of-the-art Gaussian-based RGB-D SLAM system, achieves real-time reconstruction at 17 fps (59 ms per frame), with Gaussian optimization alone consuming an average of 38 ms per frame.
+While reducing the number of optimization iterations improves speed, it inevitably compromises reconstruction quality.
+GS-ICP SLAM~\cite{GS-ICP_SLAM}, for example, reports real-time speeds (e.g., 100 fps) by decoupling camera tracking and scene mapping into separate threads, where mapping operates slower than tracking.
+Consequently, reconstruction terminates prematurely upon tracking completion, before optimization converges, leading to significantly degraded reconstruction quality, as we report later in Table~\ref{tab:time_and_memory_and_render} and Fig.~\ref{fig:Indoor_compare}.

-Conversely, traditional geometry-centric RGB-D SLAM methods -- exemplified by KinectFusion~\cite{kinectfusion} and its derivatives~\cite{slam-octree,vox_hashing,bundlefusion, InfiniTAM_ISMAR_2015} -- achieve real-time performance at hundreds of \textit{fps}.
+Conversely, traditional geometry-based RGB-D SLAM methods---exemplified by KinectFusion~\cite{kinectfusion} and its derivatives~\cite{slam-octree,vox_hashing,bundlefusion, InfiniTAM_ISMAR_2015}---achieve real-time performance at hundreds of fps.
 These approaches represent scenes using volumetric truncated signed distance fields (SDF) and fuse each incoming depth and RGB frame directly into the SDF volume.
-The fusion process is highly efficient, averaging approximately 0.1\textit{ms} per frame.
+The fusion process is highly efficient, averaging approximately 0.1 ms per frame.
 However, it is well known that this direct fusion strategy introduces significant color artifacts, including blur and texture holes resulting from depth occlusion or sensor limitations.
 Consequently, the photometric quality of the reconstructions produced by these methods is generally inferior to that achieved by Gaussian-based approaches.